vuejs/v2.vuejs.org/src/v2/cookbook/form-validation.md

 })
 ```

 As you can see, we've added `validEmail` as a new method and it is simply called from `checkForm`.
-Nothing too crazy, but a good example I think.
 You can play with this example here:

 <p data-height="265" data-theme-id="0" data-slug-hash="vWqNXZ" data-default-tab="html,result" data-user="cfjedimaster" data-embed-version="2" data-pen-title="form validation 2" class="codepen">See the Pen <a href="https://codepen.io/cfjedimaster/pen/vWqNXZ/">form validation 2</a> by Raymond Camden (<a href="https://codepen.io/cfjedimaster">@cfjedimaster</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>